HIPERFIT/hiperfit.github.com/studentprojects.md

 Contact person: [Cosmin Oancea](people.html) or [Troels Henriksen](people.html).

-### Project: OpenMP backend for data-parallel functional programming language
+### Project: OpenMP Backend for a Data-Parallel Functional Programming Language

 As part of its research into parallel functional programming, HIPERFIT has developed a programming language, Futhark, and an optimising